voluntarily/vly2/README.md

 # How to build it

-Voluntari.ly is based on the [MERN (MongoDB, Express, React+Redux, Node)](http://mern.io/) software stack but also uses next.js to keep things clean and simple.

-and everything should work out of the box.
+Voluntarily is based on the [MERN (MongoDB, Express, React+Redux, Node)](http://mern.io/) software stack but also uses next.js to keep things clean and simple.
+Everything should work out of the box.
 There are two choices:

 1. install NodeJS and MongoDB and run locally - [See here for detailed instructions](https://github.com/voluntarily/vly2/blob/master/docs/gettingstarted.md "Instructions")

-2. install Docker and run in a container.
+2. install Docker and run in a container - [See here for detailed instructions](https://github.com/voluntarily/vly2/blob/master/docs/Docker.md "Instructions")

 ### Available Commands